risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 ## Support

-Below is the premium support
+Below is the premium support:

 | Support feature             | Standard                     | Premium                  |
 |-----------------------------|------------------------------|--------------------------|